 - Export as WebVTT (.vtt)

-- Perfect for HTML5 video players
+- Built for HTML5 video players

-- Widely supported by web platforms
+- Widely supported on the web

 Plain Text:

-- Export as .txt for other uses
+- Export as .txt

-- Copy/paste into subtitle tools
+- Drop into other subtitle tools

 - Use for blog posts or scripts